 I Eat People Like YOU for Breakfast!

-has played at The Gilded Balloon in Edinburgh, The New End Theatre in London, The Attic Theatre in Los Angeles, The Santa Monica Playhouse, the Improv Lab in LA and The Marsh in San Franciso.
+has played at The Gilded Balloon in Edinburgh, The New End Theatre in London, The Attic Theatre in Los Angeles, The Santa Monica Playhouse, The Improv Lab in LA, The Marsh in San Franciso, Comedy Central Stage in Hollywood and The Moth in Los Angeles.
 A planned revival of the show is underway.
 Look out for Breakfast! in your town this year.